..

 After working on the preliminary design and CAD, we moved to the prototyping phase.
 For our prototype, we built a box with holes in the front piece and a door on the side to be able to take the pieces out.

-We got feedback from experts in the field, and adjusted the design to make the front panel removable.
+We got feedback from experts in the field during our design review, and adjusted the design to make the front panel removable.
 This would allow us to provide our community partner with new panel designs over the years and make it easier for the user to take the pieces out.
 We made another prototype to reflect these new ideas.
 The panels would be laser cut from acrylic.

 Simultaneously, I started to work on the CAD designs for the pegs and 3D printed prototypes of them.